-The CDC currently lists the symptoms of COVID-19 as fever, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea, vomiting, and diarrhea.
+The CDC currently lists the symptoms of COVID-19 as fever, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of sense of taste or smell, congestion or runny nose, nausea, vomiting, and diarrhea.

 Emergency warning signs may include trouble breathing, persistent pain or pressure in the chest, new confusion or unable to wake up, and bluish lips or face.

 Although most people with COVID-19 will only have upper respiratory symptoms, it is also possible to develop pneumonia (lung infection) when infected with the virus.
 If a person develops pneumonia—such as in the cases first reported in China—both lungs are usually affected.

 COVID-19 symptoms vs. common coronaviruses